zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

     Does not require a token captured from the TP-Link cloud.
     Manual device installation and setting static IP addresses.

+# Version 2 Update - 1/30/2018
+The Files have been updated to Version 2.
+Changes from previous version

+a.
+Added transition time of (user selectable) for bulb power-on and off.

+b.
+Made Energy Monitor function compatible with the Australian version of the HS110 (HS110(AU)).

+c.
+Changed file naming to be function-based instead of product number based due to expanded TP-Link Product Base.

+d.
+Changed naming convention to be compatible with SmartThings - GitHub integration.

+Upgrade recommendation: Not needed unless you are adding products not supported with the previous version.

+2/172018 - Updated Energy Monitor device handlers to not process the entire previous month data.
+Also, modified calculations to clean up logic and use Groovy date.

+# Known Issue:
+On March 1 (and 2) of standard years, the month total nergy data do not include the 2 days (1 day) days in January.
+The month average energy value is calculated using 28 days (29 days).

 # Hub-Based Pre-requisites:
 -  bridge device running node.js and the TP-LinkServer applet.
 This device must be on continuously with th program running.
 Examples of devices: